theduql/duql/docs/steps.md

-Certainly!
-I'll create comprehensive documentation for the DUQL `steps` component, emphasizing its flexibility and pipeline-like nature for data transformation.
-Here's the documentation:

 # DUQL Steps

 The `steps` component in DUQL represents a series of data transformation operations applied sequentially to your dataset.
 It's the heart of DUQL's query structure, providing a flexible and intuitive way to express complex data manipulations as a pipeline of operations.